csound/manual/docs/opcodes/for.md

 ## Examples

-Here is an example of the while construction.
+Here is an example of the for construction.
 It uses the file [forin.csd](../examples/forin.csd).

 ``` csound-csd title="Example of the while opcode." linenums="1"
 --8<-- "examples/forin.csd"